History of virology: Pioneers

 The notion that viruses were particles was not considered unnatural and fitted in nicely with the germ theory.
-It is assumed that Dr. J. Buist of Edinburgh was the first person to see virus particles in 1886, when he reported seeing "micrococci" in vaccine lymph, though he had probably observed clumps of vaccinia.
+It is assumed that Dr. J. Buist of Edinburgh was the first person to see virus particles in 1886, when he reported seeing "micrococci" in vaccine and variolous lymph, though he had probably observed clumps of Vaccinia virus and Variola virus.
 In the years that followed, as optical microscopes were improved "inclusion bodies" were seen in many virus-infected cells, but these aggregates of virus particles were still too small to reveal any detailed structure.
 It was not until the invention of the electron microscope in 1931 by the German engineers Ernst Ruska (1906–1988) and Max Knoll (1887–1969), that virus particles, especially bacteriophages, were shown to have complex structures.
 The sizes of viruses determined using this new microscope fitted in well with those estimated by filtration experiments.
 Viruses were expected to be small, but the range of sizes came as a surprise.
 Some were only a little smaller than the smallest known bacteria, and the smaller viruses were of similar sizes to complex organic molecules.

 In 1935, Wendell Stanley examined the tobacco mosaic virus and found it was mostly made of protein.
 In 1939, Stanley and Max Lauffer (1914) separated the virus into protein and nucleic acid, which was shown by Stanley's postdoctoral fellow Hubert S. Loring to be specifically RNA.
 The discovery of RNA in the particles was important because in 1928, Fred Griffith (c.
 1879–1941) provided the first evidence that its "cousin", DNA, formed genes.

 In Pasteur's day, and for many years after his death, the word "virus" was used to describe any cause of infectious disease.
 Many bacteriologists soon discovered the cause of numerous infections.
 However, some infections remained, many of them horrendous, for which no bacterial cause could be found.
 These agents were invisible and could only be grown in living animals.
 The discovery of viruses paved the way to understanding these mysterious infections.
 And, although Koch's postulates could not be fulfilled for many of these infections, this did not stop the pioneer virologists from looking for viruses in infections for which no other cause could be found.